/ Model Kits / Electric

 plan, complete step-by-step color instruction booklet, laser cut

-balsa and plywood parts, hand picked balsa and basswood, control
+balsa and plywood parts, weighed and color coded strip balsa, basswood, control

 horns, hinges, screws, preformed landing gear wire, and clear plastic.